 There are things you can do with pizza that might not work for dinner rolls or that leftover meatball sub.

 First, it's worth noting that the best way to reheat bread is to wrap it in foil and put it in an oven set to 350 degrees.
 For pizza, reheat it on a sheet pan.

 But sometimes you don't want to use the oven.
 Maybe because it's too hot, or maybe you're already using it for something else.
 So you have to get creative.

-To us, reheating pizza is the easiest.
-If we only have a slice or two, we'll heat it up in a cast iron skillet.
+If you only have a slice or two of pizza, you can heat it up in a cast iron skillet.
 It works great and retains the crispiness of the bottom crust while melting the cheese and warming up the toppings.
-We'll even flip the slice over sometimes to crisp the top, but depending on the toppings, we might not.
+Flip the slice over if you want to crisp the top, depending on the toppings.

 Of course, a cast-iron skillet takes a long time to heat up, and it stays hot for a long time afterward.
 So if the goal is to keep your kitchen as cool as possible, you might not want to use cast iron.
-And presumably, your oven is similarly verboten.
 In that case, try an electric skillet (if you have one).

 A toaster oven is great as well, but you can probably only do a slice at a time.

 You actually can use your microwave to reheat pizza.
 You just have to be careful to keep the power low and not leave it in there too long.